 Good Job Kids!

 Rewarding your child for their great dental hygiene will give them a sense of accomplishment and confidence about their smiles and dental health.
 When brushing and flossing together makes it fun for your child to enjoy brushing their, they’ll want to share their inspiring pearly whites with everyone they meet!
-Of course, as a kid’s dentist in Lombard our team in Lombard is nearby to keep your children’s smiles healthy and strong with regular six month appointments.
+Of course, our dental office in Lombard is nearby to keep your children’s smiles healthy and strong with regular six month appointments.
 Give us a call at 630-916-0701 to schedule your appointment!

 “We provide the most conservative treatments possible to fix your dental problem and provide the best long term solution for your dental health and smile.”